Sudangphaa: War with Mongkawng

-The reasons for the outbreak of war with Mongkawng (called Nara in Ahom chronicles), a Shah state in Upper Burma, during the reign of Sudangphaa vary among the historians.
+The reasons for the outbreak of war with Mongkawng (called Nara in Ahom chronicles), a Shan state in Upper Burma, during the reign of Sudangphaa vary among the historians.
 One chronicle stated that Sudangphaa endeavoured to conciliate the rest of the Tipamias by marrying the daughter of one of their chiefs named Khuntai.
 The girl, however, had already become enamoured of a Tipamia named Tai Sulai, and the latter, after dining one night with the king, sent a ring to the queen by one of his servants.
 The king was informed of this, and called for an explanation from Tai Sulai, who fled forthwith to Surumpha, king of Mungkang, and begged for help.
 Some historians differ with this version of story.
 According to them, Tai Sulai was the youngest son of Ahom king Sukhaangphaa and princess of Kamata kingdom Bhajani (some sources say the princess name was Rajani; some said that Rajani and Bhajani were two sisters who were married to Sukhangphaa).
 After the assassination of Tyaokhamti, Tai Chulai attempted to become king, but the nobles led by Chaothai Khum Burhagohain opposed his candidature at that time.
 Later when Chaothai Khum Burhagohain and other nobles installed Sudangphaa as the king of Ahom kingdom, a disheartened Tai Chulai went to Mungkang and informed its ruler that the Ahom dynasty founded by Sukaphaa has ended and the kingdom was in the state of anarchy.
 However, it can be debated that Tai Sulai was actually a Tipamia and not the son of Ahom king Sukhaangphaa, as being the later would make him more than 68 years old by 1400 CE.
-Morever, here the writer seems to have confused Tai Chulai with the story of Chao Pulai; which is the exact same tale, but instead with Sukhaangpha's son Sukhrangpha.
+Moreover, here the writer seems to have confused Tai Chulai with the story of Chao Pulai; which is the exact same tale, but instead with Sukhaangpha's son Sukhrangpha.